alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/shm_build_instructions.md

   - `turingsafehaven.ac.uk` for the production SHM deployed as the Turing `production` environment
 - Click through the various validation screens

+#### Add DNS records to the parent DNS system

-Once deployed, duplicate the `NS` record in the DNS Zone for the new domain / subdomain to its parent record in the DNS system.
+Once the new DNS Zone for your domain/subdomain has been deployed, you need to add an `NS` record set to the parent DNS records in the parent's DNS system.
-- Navigate to the new DNS Zone (click `All resources` in the far left panel and search for "DNS Zone".
+- To find the required values for the NS records, use the Azure portal to navigate to the new DNS Zone (click `All resources` in the far left panel and search for "DNS Zone").
 The NS record will list 4 Azure name servers.
+- Duplicate these records to the parent DNS system as follows:
-- If using a subdomain of an existing Azure DNS Zone, create an NS record in the parent Azure DNS Zone for the new subdomain with the same value as the NS record in the new Azure DNS Zone for the subdomain (i.e. for a new subdomain `testa.dsgroupdev.co.uk`, duplicate its NS record to the Azure DNS Zone for `dsgroupdev.co.uk`, under the name `testa`).
+  - If using a subdomain of an existing Azure DNS Zone, create an NS record set in the parent Azure DNS Zone.
+The name should be set to the subdomain, and the values duplicated from above (for example, for a new subdomain `testa.dsgroupdev.co.uk`, duplicate its NS record to the Azure DNS Zone for `dsgroupdev.co.uk`, under the name `testa`).
   - If using a new domain, create an NS record in at the registrar for the new domain with the same value as the NS record in the new Azure DNS Zone for the domain.

 ### Create and add the custom domain to the new AAD
 1. Ensure your Azure Portal session is using the new AAD directory.
 The name of the current directory is under your username in the top right corner of the Azure portal screen.
 To change directories click on your username at the top right corner of the screen, then `Switch directory`, then the name of the new AAD directory.
 2. Navigate to `Active Directory` and then click `Custom domain names` in the left panel.
 Click `Add custom domain` at the top and create a new domain name (e.g. `testa.dsgroupdev.co.uk`)
-3. Note the DNS record details displayed
+3. If DNS record details are displayed similar to the image below, you need to verify the domain.
+Note these details and complete the following steps.
+   * If no DNS details are displayed and instead the custom domain is showing `Status Verified`, you can skip to the next section.
   ![AAD DNS record details](images/aad_dns_record_details.png)
 4. In a separate Azure portal window, switch to the Turing directory and navigate to the DNS Zone for your custom domain within the `RG_SHM_DNS` resource group in the management subscription.
 5. Create a new record using the details provided (the `@` goes in the `Name` field and the TTL of 3600 is in seconds)